neatnik/omg.lol/info/Profile & Web/advanced-editor.md

 | Location: Svalbard
 ```

-Each line above is its own _metadata item_, which is in turn rendered into HTML with a “metdata” class and a unique ID to aid in page styling and structure.
+Each line above is its own _metadata item_, which is in turn rendered into HTML with a “metadata” class and a unique ID to aid in page styling and structure.
 For example, the metadata block above would be rendered into HTML as:

 ```
 <div class="metadata" id="pronouns">they/them</div>